edgarpf/aws-csaa-tips/README.md

 ## SNS

 - Amazon SNS supports notifications over multiple transport protocols in order for customers to have broad flexibility of delivery mechanisms.
-Customers can select one the following transports as part of the subscription requests:HTTP, HTTPS, Email, Email-JSON, SQS and SMS.
+Customers can select one the following transports as part of the subscription requests: HTTP, HTTPS, Email, Email-JSON, SQS and SMS.

 ## Lambda